 Why is my Instant Pay turned off?

-Outside the situation of an overpayment of Instant Pay, we determine your eligibility from the information Instant receives from your employer.
-Keep in mind, Instant does not have visibility of any garnishments or deductions.
+We determine your eligibility for Instant Pay based on the information Instant receives from your employer.
+Instant does not have visibility of any garnishments or deductions.

 Here are some possible reasons your Instant Pay feature may be turned OFF: